Regions Bank Review

 Regions Savings

-Regions Savings has the same APY of 0.01%, and unfortunately, there’s no bonus to take advantage of.
+Regions Savings has the same APY of 0.01%; unfortunately, there’s no bonus to increase your earnings.
 With the addition of a monthly fee and less earning potential, there isn’t much reason to consider this account over LifeGreen Savings.

 Savings For Minors

-Savings For Minors is an account designed for customers under the age of 18 who want to start putting money away.
-There’s no monthly fee, and you need at least $5 to deposit when you open a new account.
+Savings For Minors is an account designed for customers under 18 who want to start putting money away.
+There’s no monthly fee; you need at least $5 to deposit when you open a new account.

-This savings account for kids requires at least one account holder who is of age and comes with a 0.01% APY.
+This savings account for kids requires at least one account holder of age and comes with a 0.01% APY.

 Now Savings